ART & ORGANISM

 “La fixité du milieu intérieur est la condition d’une vie libre et indépendante” (“Constancy of the internal environment is the condition for a free and independent life,” (Claude Bernard 1865)

-The INTEGRATIVE BIOLOGY of BEHAVIOR involves the coordinated activities of four broad areas (as biologists study them): DEVELOPMENT, ECOLOGY, EVOLUTION, and PHYSIOLOGY and how they are brought to bear on BEHAVIOR (“DEEP ETHOLOGY”)
+ETHOLOGY, The INTEGRATIVE BIOLOGY of BEHAVIOR is most fully understood from the perspectives of four broad areas (as biologists study them): DEVELOPMENT, ECOLOGY, EVOLUTION, and PHYSIOLOGY and how they are brought to bear on BEHAVIOR (“DEEP ETHOLOGY”)

-DEVELOPMENT is both a consequence as well as a cause of physiological activity which begins at the subcellular level as genes are activated and deactivated ..
+- DEVELOPMENT–change in an individual across its lifespan–is both a consequence as well as a cause of physiological activity which begins at the subcellular level as genes are activated and deactivated …

-- STRESS: Any challenge–real or perceived–to meeting a biological need evokes a generalized response that reallocates energy to the processes that might cope.
-The response can be graded to match the seeming urgency of the coping response: it can range from increased motivation (as in coping with cognitive dissonance) to a pitched emergency response.
+- STRESS: A stressor is any challenge–real or perceived–to meeting a biological need evokes a generalized response that reallocates energy to the processes that might cope.
+The process can often be graded so that the physiological response to a stressor will match the seeming urgency of the coping response needed: from barely perceptible microstressors, to an existential crisis, Responses can range from increased motivation (as in coping with cognitive dissonance) to a pitched emergency response.
 COGNITION plays to this only when “lower” mechanisms (such as local reflexes) seem inadequate.

 (an aside about TRAITS: The organism possesses millions of traits, hierarchically organized and more-or-less interconnected within and between hierarchical levels.
 Physiology, unlike descriptive morphology or cytology represents DYNAMIC traits.
 They are the “manifest processes that sustain the health of an organism.”
 We can typically take only a snapshot of a process although technology in recent decades has enabled multiple high-speed snapshots (movies, videos).
 So it is always more-or-less of a fragment of the processes.
 That may seem sufficient for an immediate question, but future questions will require more accuracy and precision.
 This dynamism: always in flux or at least poised for rapid action is the essence of the organism itself, but is is something we cannot yet capture.
 See the DEEP ETHOLOGY GLOSSARY entry for TRAITS